 Vision, Mission and Values

-Maximum health in every population.
+Maximum health in every population, specifically minority, rural, and older populations.

-The Department of Public Health of Mercer University will produce public health professionals through integrating public health education, service, and research to engage communities (including disparate, rural, or aging populations) in improving population health, eliminating health disparities, and achieving health equity and social justice.
+The Department of Public Health of Mercer University will produce public health professionals through integrating public health education, service, and research to engage communities (including minority, rural, or aging populations) in improving population health, eliminating health disparities, and achieving health equity and social justice.

 - Research/Scholarship: Support the advancement of public health knowledge through research that focuses on health disparities, including rural and other marginalized populations.